Bicycle Helmet Safety InstituteJune 16, 2003

 This will request that the Consumer Product Safety Commission make disclosure and provide copies of certain materials available to us pursuant to the Freedom of Information Act, 5 USC Section 552, and the relevant regulations of the agency.
 Specifically, we request a list of all bicycle helmet compliance cases that the Commission has in its files since 1998.

 Under present regulation, and case law pertaining to the Freedom of Information Act, we believe that these documents are available to us and to other members of the public.
 They arc not exempted from required disclosure under present interpretations of the Act.
 Notwithstanding such regulations and law, disclosure of the requested material would be in the public interest.
-We intend to make the material available to the public on our Web server and through other means.
+We intend to make the material available to the public on our website and through other means.

 If any portion of this request is deemed denied, we request a detailed statement of the reasons for the withholding and an index or similar statement of the nature of the documents withheld.
 To expedite this request, we would be willing to discuss specific instances of deletion or other exemption claims in advance of a final decision by the agency.
 In the event of deletions, we request that a reason be stated for each full or partial denial of access.